 If you think your child – or anyone in your family – may not have had all the immunisations or if you’re not sure, talk to your family doctor or nurse.
 They will be able to tell you which immunisations you and your family should have.

 For more information on the National Immunisation Schedule go to: http://www.health.govt.nz/our-work/preventative-health-wellness/immunisation/new-zealand-immunisation-schedule

 - An Influenza vaccine and a Whooping Cough vaccine in every pregnancy (FREE of charge)

 - Human Papillomavirus (HPV) vaccines for all males and females aged 9 years to under 27 years (FREE of charge – Non-residents must be aged under 18 years to receive free vaccines)

-- A Diphtheria/Tetanus vaccine at 45 years and 65 years of age (a small charge applies)
+- A tetanus, diphtheria & pertussis Tdap (boostrix) vaccine at 45 years and 65 years of age.